AN INTERVIEW WITH

 Senior Portfolio Manager

 Lee Goldman has a successful long-term track record of managing real estate assets.
-He has been a lead manager of closed-end funds, mutual funds and exchange-traded funds at First Asset since 2006.
-Under his stewardship, both the First Asset REIT Income Fund and the First Asset Canadian REIT ETF (TSX: RIT) won a Fundata FundGrade A+ award in 2017.1
+He has been a lead manager of closed-end funds, mutual funds and exchange-traded funds since 2006.
+He joined Signature Global Asset Management in 2018 following 12 years as a lead manager at First Asset.

 This communication is intended for informational purposes only and does not constitute an offer to sell or the solicitation of an offer to purchase First Asset mutual funds or exchange traded funds (ETF) and is not, and should not be construed as, investment, tax, legal or accounting advice, and should not be relied upon in that regard.
 Individuals should seek the advice of professionals, as appropriate, regarding any particular investment.
 Please read the prospectus before investing.
 Important information about mutual funds and ETFs is contained their respective prospectuses.
 Mutual funds and ETFs are not guaranteed; their values change frequently and past performance may not be repeated.
 Commissions, trailing commissions, management fees and expenses all may be associated with an investment in mutual funds and ETFs.
 You will usually pay brokerage fees to your dealer if you purchase or sell units of an ETF on the TSX.
 If the units are purchased or sold on the TSX, investors may pay more than the current net asset value when buying units of the ETF and may receive less than the current net asset value when selling them.